os-climate/osc-dm-search-srv/README.md

-# bgs-dm-search-srv - Ecosystem Platform Search
+# osc-dm-search-srv - Ecosystem Platform Search

 Ecosystem Platform Search is a search service for Broda Group Software's Ecosystem Platform, using